mapbox/protozero/README.md

 ## Tests

 Minimal right now.
-To see how to extract the layer names from [a vector tile](https://github.com/mapbox/vector-tile-spec) run:
+Call

+    make test

+to build all tests and run them.

+With Clang you can get a test coverage report with

-    make clean && make test
+    CXXFLAGS="--coverage" LDFLAGS="--coverage" make test